-Like other biodiverse regions including the rain forests in South America and remote forests in China and the Himalayas, we do not know what rare life forms exist until we study regions more carefully.
+Like other biodiverse regions including the rain forests in South America and remote forests in China and the Himalayas, we do not know what rare life forms are present until we study regions more carefully.
 It may seem surprising that several new species of rhododendrons have actually been discovered recently in forests of the Eastern United States.

 One can only assume that the nearby Nantahala and the Pisgah National Forests are every bit as diverse as the Great Smoky Mountains National Park.
 A management plan that applies coarse tools like indiscriminate burning of large land tracts without careful assessment of the rare plant and animal communities that might be present seems particularly short sighted.
 It does acknowledge the eighteen PET (threatened or endangered) species known to occur in those two National Forests.
-In light of the All Tax Biodiversity Inventory mentioned previously, however, there are surely other rare and endangered organisms in those mountains.
-Without a careful assessment, how can even rare plants like Gray's Lily (right) be spared from destruction?
+I presume care will be taken to protect them.
+In light of the All Tax Biodiversity Inventory mentioned previously, however, there are surely more than eighteen rare and endangered plant communities in those mountains.
+Without a careful assessment, how can rare plants like Gray's Lily (pictured right) be spared from destruction?